Rogers, Arkansas: 2000 census

-Culture and contemporary life
+Culture

 In addition to the Rogers Commercial Historic District, Rogers has numerous properties listed on the National Register of Historic Places, with the oldest being the Pea Ridge National Military Park.
 Rogers has two shopping malls: the Frisco Station Mall and the Pinnacle Hills Promenade.

 Annual cultural events

 Since 2007, Rogers has hosted the Walmart NW Arkansas Championship, a women's professional golf tournament on the LPGA Tour.
 The 54-hole event is held annually at the Pinnacle Country Club in late June.

 Rogers is also host to a Susan G. Komen Race for the Cure, the most widely known, largest and best-funded breast cancer organization in the United States.

 Parks and recreation

-Rogers has five large sports parks, 14 neighborhood parks, an aquatic center known as "Wet Willy's", a skateboard and splash park, 26 athletic fields, an activity center, a YMCA, two lakes, five golf courses, and a trail system totaling over 23 mi.
+Rogers has five large sports parks, 14 neighborhood parks, an aquatic center known as Rogers Aquatic Center, a skateboard and splash park, 26 athletic fields, an activity center, a YMCA, two lakes, five golf courses, and a trail system totaling over 23 mi.
 The NWA Razorback Regional Greenway is a 36 mi primarily off-road shared-use trail that connects the region's trail systems to various community attractions.
 Foerster Park is home to the largest soccer program in the state.

 Other recreational attractions in the surrounding area include Beaver Lake, Hobbs State Park – Conservation Area and War Eagle Mill & Cavern to the east of Rogers, as well as historical Civil War battlefield, Pea Ridge National Military Park, about 10 miles outside of Rogers.